Get Answers to all your Questions

 Due to change in magnetic flux: e=-N\frac{d(\phi _{B})}{dt}

-First we have to analyse the situation as shown in the figure let the parallel wires are at y=0 and y=d and are placed along x-axis.
-Wire AB is along y-axis.
+First, we have to analyze the situation as shown in the figure letting the parallel wires are at y=0 and y=d and placed along the x-axis.
+Wire AB is along the y-axis.

 Let us redraw the diagram as shown below.